 Some Court orders can be easily modified.
 Other types of Court orders may be difficult to modify, or may not be modifiable at all.
-As a general rule, legal decision making, child support, and spousal maintenance are generally modifiable so long as one can establish a substantial and continuing change in circumstances.
-Parenting time can be modified if such is in the child’s best interests.
+As a general rule, legal decision making, parenting time, child support, and spousal maintenance are generally modifiable so long as one can establish a substantial and continuing change in circumstances.
+Parenting time and legal decision making modifications must also be in the child’s best interests.
+If the parties agree to the modifications, the process can be straight forward an inexpensive (i.e. by stipulation).
+However, if the parties do not agree to the modification, Court proceedings will be necessary.

 Although the children do not have the final say in Arizona regarding parenting time, they do have a voice so long as they have valid reasons for their desires.
 There is no specific age that the children have a say, but their desires are usually provided more weight as they become older.
 See ARS Section 25-403(4) (the wishes of the child are relevant “if the child is of suitable age and maturity”).
 Often a Court appointed professional does not ask the children specifically what parent they want to live with, but rather asks other questions in order to determine the child’s desires and other best interest factors.

 One of the most common topics that may require a modification to parenting time occurs when one of the parties desires to relocate with the children.
-The issue of relocations is addressed specifically in other sections of our website.
-See Relocation.
+The issue of relocations is addressed specifically in other sections of our website by our Phoenix child relocation attorneys.

 Common reasons for modifying a parenting time order, include but are not limited to the following: